phaserjs/phaser/CONTRIBUTING.md

 To take advantage of our grunt build script and jshint config it will be easiest for you if you have node.js and grunt installed locally.

 You can download node.js from [nodejs.org][3].
-After it has been installed open a console and run `npm i - g grunt - cli` to install the global `grunt` executable.
+After it has been installed open a console and run `npm i -g grunt -cli` to install the global `grunt` executable.

 After that you can clone the repository and run `npm i` inside the cloned folder.
 This will install dependencies necessary for building the project.
 Once that is ready, make your changes and submit a Pull Request: